nurulaqilahz/ClinicSystem/README.md

 ## 1.4 PROJECT SCOPE
 ### 1.4.1 Scope

-Our scope for this project is about the clinic management system.
+Our scope for this project is strictly for the  clinic management system.
 This system will help the management of the hospital with the data store and data retrieval as some of the clinics are having problems with keeping the database in the traditional way.
-This web application are making it easier for the receptionist and the doctors to view the data of the patients
+This web application are making it easier for the receptionist and the doctors as they can view the date and time of the patients if there are making any appointments, the disease or problem that the patients have or the type of medicine they take.

 ### 1.4.2 Targeted User